TechBridgeWorld/TechCafeGames/README.md

-21. If the mobile device requires interaction with the computer, provide instructions on how this interaction should work from an end user standpoint (i.e., first run application A on the laptop computer, then lunch program B on the mobile device, next you should see a screen indicating a connection was made, etc...).
+21. If the mobile device requires interaction with the computer, provide instructions on how this interaction should work from an end user standpoint (i.e., first run application A on the laptop computer, then lunch program B on the mobile device, next you should see a screen indicating a connection was made, etc...)
 -------------------------------------------------------------------------
 (Optional)
 Manage teacher accounts, questions, and content sets on the Teacher Portal at techcafe-teacher.herokuapp.com.